nimibs/text-similarity-metrics/README.md

 **Key characteristics:**
 - Works with any f64 vector embeddings (word2vec, BERT, custom features, etc.)
+- SIMD Single-pass computation of dot product and magnitudes
+- Returns error if vectors have different lengths or contain zero vectors
 - Normalized to [0, 1]
-- Single-pass computation of dot product and magnitudes
-- Returns error if vectors have different lengths or contain zero vectors

 ```rust
 use text_similarity_metrics::cosine_similarity;